borisdev/research/tune-chatgpt/README.md

 ## TLDR

-Consider a switch to fine-tuning ChatGPT if your text classification model is stuck because of one of these issues
+If your AI feature is based on a text classification model, consider making a PoC by fine-tuning ChatGPT instead of building your own ML model from scratch.
+Fine-tuning ChatGPT can solve the following problems.

 - bad labeling quality
 - slow labeling speed